 If you’re a Snapchat regular, you might be familiar with a lot of the tweaks and tips in this guide.
 But for those new to Snapchat, it can be a difficult app to use, with a steep learning curve for some of its more-advanced features.
 Luckily, one you know what you’re doing inside the app, it’s easy to take advantage of their filters, features, Snap maps, and everything else the app offers.
 Until then, let’s take a look at how to use filters—and how to get even more filters than what appears initially.
 Here we go.

 The first thing we need to do is enable filters on Snapchat if they aren’t already.
 We’ll be using the Android version of Snapchat, but both the iOS and Android versions are largely the same.
 Enabling filters (or ensuring they’re enabled) is a simple task as long as you know where to look.
-Open up your settings menu inside Snapchat by sliding down from the camera interface.
+Open up your settings menu inside Snapchat by sliding down from the camera interface (on newer versions of Snapchat, you may have to tap on the Bitmoji icon in the top-left corner instead of swiping down).
 The settings link is in the top-right corner of your display.
 Tap it.

 Inside settings, scroll down through the menu until you reach the “Additional Services” category.
 Tap “Manage Preferences” to open up your Snap preferences.
 There’s a bunch of stuff in here, but the option we want specifically right now is “Filters.”
 Make sure it’s enabled with a check next to it.
 While you’re here, consider turning on “Travel Mode” below it.
 It won’t have an impact on your filters, but it will save your phone some battery life and data usage by not loading snaps in the background while you’re on mobile data.
 It’s a good option to keep checked for regular Snapchat users.